kevinsunhg/navigation-via-dsl/README.md

 * Try **adb shell am start -W -a android.intent.action.VIEW -d "testnavigation://fragmentNestedChildA"**

-* It will deep linking to the fragmentNestedChildA, and when you keep press back.
+* It will deep linking to the fragmentNestedChildA, and when you keep pressing back.
 The back stack should look like below.

-* fragmentNestedChildA ---> FragmentNestedParent ---> FragmentA ---> exit the app
+* fragmentNestedChildA --->(Go back) FragmentNestedParent --->(Go back) FragmentA --->(Go back) exit the app